Client Application One using ASP.NET Core MVC

 LoginResponseModel

-Create a new file named LoginResponseModel.cs in your Models folder.
-These models represent the response from the Authentication Server after a successful login.
-It contains a Token property that holds the JWT (JSON Web Token).
-It will be used in the login action method to extract and store the JWT token during the session.
+Create a new file named LoginResponseModel.cs within the Models folder, then copy and paste the following code.
+This model contains the JWT token received after a successful login.
+It includes a Token property that holds the JWT (JSON Web Token).

 namespace ClientApplicationOne.Models